Dealing With Culture Shock As an International Student

 You might feel disorientated or confused when you first arrive in a new country while studying abroad, but you can help to limit these feelings by doing some research about your destination before you leave, maintaining contact with your home and building new native connections.
 All of these things can help to alleviate your culture shock and make the most of your time as an international student.

-- Take a look at this blog, written by another international student at Oxford University, who shares her experience of studying abroad in 2021
+- Take a look at this blog, written by another international student at Oxford University, who shares her experience of studying abroad

 - Interested in learning about culture shock in more detail?
 Check out this page on the UKCISA website